python/mypy/docs/source/kinds_of_types.rst

     deserialize_named_tuple(Point(x=1, y=2))  # ok
     deserialize_named_tuple(Person(name='Nikita', age=18))  # ok

-    deserialize_named_tuple((1, 2))  # Argument 1 to "deserialize_named_tuple" has incompatible type "Tuple[int, int]"; expected "NamedTuple"
+    # Error: Argument 1 to "deserialize_named_tuple" has incompatible type
+    # "Tuple[int, int]"; expected "NamedTuple"
+    deserialize_named_tuple((1, 2))

-  Note, that behavior is highly experimental, non-standard, and can be not supported by other type checkers.
+  Note that this behavior is highly experimental, non-standard, and may not be supported by other type checkers and IDEs.

 .. _type-of-class: